Background

 The

-bands).
-There are 4 leave switches that are the digital exposure
+(black/yel bands).
+There are 4 leave switches that are

 Shutter Control

-photo sensor connected to the paper flex circuit.
-When the
+fall on a photo sensor connected to the paper flex

-of light.
-The filter is made from a single piece of light gray
+light.
+The filter is made from a single piece of light

-plastic.
-The hole lets the most light by, then a thin sector, a
+gray plastic.
+The hole lets the most light by, then a

-thicker sector and third thicker sector then the full thickness.
+thin sector, a thicker sector and third thicker sector then

 There's a coil to trip the shutter.

-resistor and the exposure control 2 pin clear TO-92photo sensor.
-The
+diode and a resistor and the exposure control 2 pin clear

-completly closed a small hole is left open at the center, maybe
+small hole is left open at the center, maybe something to do

 Optics PCB